Swarzkopf314/string_joiner/README.md

 Also take a peek at tests.

+- If you want to convert your StringJoiner instance to a regular String, just call `to_s` on it.
-Note, that StringJoiner does not override String#concat nor String#+.
+- Note, that StringJoiner does not override String#concat nor String#+.
 You can monkey patch this if you wish (just delegating these two to <<)

 ## Development